isomerpages/moe-swisscottagesec/_2025-dsa/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The Swiss Chinese Orchestra welcomes students who have a strong passion
-in Chinese Orchestra. &nbsp;We take in students who plays a wide variety of instruments, including the Erhu, Dizi, Liuqin and even Cello. &nbsp;If we do not offer your child’s instrument but your child is musically inclined and is willing to take up another instrument, we will consider your child’s application.</p>
+in Chinese Orchestra.
+We take in student who plays a wide variety of instruments, including the Erhu, Dizi, Liuqin and even Cello.
+If we do not offer your child’s instrument but your child is musically inclined and is willing to take up another instrument, we will consider your child’s application.</p>
 </td>
 </tr>
 <tr>